MattColb/STAT172Final/readme.md

 This contains some basic info for how to run our code.
-We each have our own readme file, but for the purposes of _, _.
+We each have our own readme file, but for the purposes of separating our individual readmes, we created this as a temporary way of informing how to run our code.

 ## Packages